Riding the rollercoaster

 The third-year Otago Polytechnic student, who is about to graduate with a Bachelor of Social Services, specialising in Mental Health, is therefore keen to use his experiences -- and the skills he has learned -- in a positive way.

-“I’ve experiences depression and anxiety so I was inspired to study through my own experiences with counselling,” the 24-year-old says.
+“I’ve experienced depression and anxiety so I was inspired to study through my own experiences with counselling,” the 24-year-old says.

 “I moved from South Africa to New Zealand when I was three and that was pretty momentous.
 It led to abandonment issues that I carried around for many years until, at the age of 21, I had a breakdown and moved back into my parents’ home in Oamaru.